-The Group's selling expenses mainly included transportation costs for its logistic team, staff costs, advertising expenses, entertainment expenses and consumables and the amount was approximately RMB2.0 million and RMB2.0 million for the year ended 31 December 2023 and 2022 respectively, which remain stable.
+The Group's selling expenses mainly included transportation costs for its logistic team, staff costs, advertising expenses, entertainment expenses and consumables and the amount was approximately RMB1.4 million and RMB2.0 million for the year ended 31 December 2024 and 2023 respectively.
+The decrease mainly due to decrease in advertising expenses.